wmlutz/rnschedule/README.md

 * [Tinycolor](https://github.com/bgrins/TinyColor) - Smart Color Management
 * [moment](http://momentjs.com/) - Time manipulation

+Thanks to these wonderful people for making some great stuff.

 ## Contributing

 I'm looking to add new contributors/maintainers to help out.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+So if you like this repo and want to help make it better let me know.

 ## To-Do List